-In most cases, the best time to tell is after you and your healthcare provider have discussed and determined a course of treatment.
-At that point, you'll know how your cancer will affect your job performance and/or your appearance.
-Then you can decide whether to tell people in advance or only as it becomes necessary.
-Just remember that the more advanced notice you give people, the more time they have to work with you on solutions and lending their support.
+If you have decided to disclose (and remember you generally aren’t required to, for more read Should You Tell), then in most cases, the best time to tell is after you and your healthcare team have determined a course of treatment.
+At that point, you'll have a clearer idea of how your cancer may affect your schedule, job performance and/or your appearance.
+Then you can decide whether to tell people in advance of your treatment or on an as-needed basis.
+Just remember that the more notice you give people, the more time they'll have to work with you on solutions.

 Sometimes circumstances beyond our control dictate when we need to tell.
-As a unit secretary in a small hospital, Joanne Williams, 38, of Bradford, Ohio, found it necessary to tell her boss immediately upon hearing her diagnosis of breast cancer three years ago: "I told her immediately because I was put on medical leave by the surgeon immediately.
+As a unit secretary in a small hospital, Joanne, 38, of Bradford, Ohio, found it necessary to tell her boss immediately upon hearing her diagnosis of breast cancer, "I told her immediately because I was put on medical leave by the surgeon immediately.
 I think my surgeon thought that my prognosis would be worse than it was.
 He wanted me to 'get all my ducks in a row,' so to speak."

 But take heart, even if the "when" is out of your hands, the Who, What and How to Tell is totally up to you.